IBM-Cloud/docs/manageapps/depapps.md

 ### Staging an application
 {: #diego}

 During the staging phase, Diego takes care of all aspects related with application container orchestration.
-Distribution of the app instances are done with Diego Brain, and the Cloud Controller is responsible for sending the staging request to the other components that complete the staging, such as Rep and Gardner.
-Diego Brain allocates the apps into cells with SSH access to the application containers.
+When you push an app, the Cloud Controller sends a staging request to Diego, which takes over the task of allocating the app instances.
+The Diego backend orchestrates application containers in a way to ensure fault-tolerance and long-term consistency, which balances the load across a series of virtual machines called cells.
+Additionally, Diego ensures that users can access the logs of their apps.
 All Diego components are designed to be clustered which means you can create different availability zones.

 To validate the app health, Diego supports the same PORT-based checks that were used for DEA.
 However, Diego is also designed to be able to have more generic options like URL-based health checks, which might be enabled in the future.